monkoose/matchparen.nvim/README.md

 })
 ```

-Some insiration for this plugin was taken from neovim matchparen plugin itself and this [PR](https://github.com/vim/vim/pull/7985) from vim repository by [lacygoill](https://github.com/lacygoill)
+Some inspiration for built-in syntax was taken from neovim matchparen plugin itself and this [PR](https://github.com/vim/vim/pull/7985) from vim repository by [lacygoill](https://github.com/lacygoill)

-Some code for getting TreeSitter capture names was taken from [playground](https://github.com/nvim-treesitter/playground) plugin